mcmuralishclint/Breast-Cancer-Classification/README.md

 30. concave points_worst - "worst" or largest mean value for number of concave portions of the contour
 31. symmetry_worst
 32. fractal_dimension_worst - "worst" or largest mean value for "coastline approximation" - 1

+## 1.1 Initially the data was checked for null values and an empty column was present in the dataset.
+This column was removed.

+## 1.2 The unique values of the dataset was analayzed and only one categorical variable was found and that is the dependant variable.
+(The rest of the variables are numerical)